 Art and Stamp markets are similar, there are exhibitions and auctions.
 Spink & Sons are probably the most well-known auctioneer in this space.
 Though every few years, you do see some rarities offered even at the more familiar auction houses like Christie's or Sotheby's.
 The high end of the market would currently be somewhere around 1.5 - 2 crores for the inverted heads and the Gandhi Service stamps.

-for private collections
+Likely only a handful available for private collections

 The above Poonch SG2 (implying the second issue) pair was exchanged between Duke Phillipp von Ferrari and Tapling for a Mauritius Mint Post Office 2d.
 This exchange happened in the late 19th century and among the two most knowledgeable and passionate collectors of that time.
 As of today, a Mauritius Mint Post Office 2d is probably worth a million and the Poonch pair possibly around 30,000 GBP.